hhandika/nahpu/website/docs/intro.md

 - 🌍 **Write site once, use it everywhere**: Create a site profile with detailed information about the location, habitat, and unlimited number of coordinates.
 Associate it with multiple specimens, collecting events, and field notes.
 - 📅 **Record collecting events**: Keep track of your collecting activities by documenting detailed information about the collection date, method, efforts, and personnel involved.
 This can be associated with multiple specimens.
 - 🧬 **Efficient tissue sample management**: Manage a large number of tissue samples efficiently and keep track of their collection date and time.
 The system supports barcode and QR code reading using the device’s camera for easy and accurate tracking.
-- 📊 **Real-time statistics**: Monitor your collecting activities and make informed decisions to manage tissue sampling in the face of tube shortages and prevent over-collection.
+- 📊 **Real-time statistics**: Monitor activities, make informed decisions to avoid over-collection, and use tissue preservation statistics to manage sampling amidst limited storage and preservation resources.
 - 🔄 **Advanced share function**: Take advantage of the app’s advanced share function to share your data with collaborators or incorporate it as an automatic pipeline to the museum database.
+- 💪 **Powered by open source and open standards**: NAHPU is built using open-source software stacks and adheres to the [Darwin Core](https://dwc.tdwg.org/) standard.
+It follows the [FAIR principles](https://www.go-fair.org/) to ensure that data is findable, accessible, interoperable, and reusable.

 ## NAHPU's mission